 Westminster is a larger medium-sized city located in the state of Colorado.
 With a population of 113,875 people and 30 constituent neighborhoods, Westminster is the ninth largest community in Colorado.

 Housing costs in Westminster are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some cities, Westminster isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Westminster are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westminster is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Westminster is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Westminster who work in office and administrative support (14.42%), management occupations (11.80%), and sales jobs (11.15%).